mithi/react-philosophies/README.md

 2. Stop testing implementation details
 3. If your tests don't make you confident that you didn't break anything, then they didn't do their (one and only) job
 4. For the front-end, you don't need 100% code coverage, about 70% is okay
-5. You should very rarely have to change tests when you refactor code.
+5. You should very rarely have to change tests when you refactor code